 The Las Vegas offense of flag desecration is a misdemeanor in Nevada.
 The sentence for a misdemeanor includes a punishment of:

 - up to 6 months in jail, and/or

 Upon conviction, the defendant is required to wait at least one (1) year before petitioning the court to get the criminal record sealed.
 But if the defendant wins an acquittal or the judge dismisses the case, the defendant may petition to seal the record immediately.
 Learn more about sealing Nevada criminal records.

 Arrested?
 Call . . . .

 If you’ve been accused of desecrating a flag under NRS 201.290, call Las Vegas criminal defense attorneys.
-They can meet with you for free to discuss whether they may be able to get the case dismissed through negotiations.
+They can meet with you to discuss whether they may be able to get the case dismissed through negotiations.
 And there’s always the option of litigating the case all the way to trial.